 The Group reviewed the changes, if any, in the estimated cost to complete the projects and determined the cost attributable to revenue being recognized.
 These estimates included significant judgements and uncertainty related to the changes in the estimated cost of construction, variation orders, cost of meeting other contractual obligations to the customers, and other items as a result of volatility due to COVID 19.
-As a result, the Management concludes that no adjustment is required in the estimated cost to complete the projects as at March 31, 2020.
+As a result, the Management concludes that no adjustment is required in the estimated cost to complete the projects as at June 30, 2020.

+The Group continues to assess the impact of Covid-19 on its operations.
 The Group considered potential impacts of the current economic volatility in the determination of the reported amounts of the Group's financial and non-financial assets, and these are considered to represent Management's best assessment based on the observable information.
 Markets, however, remain volatile, and the recorded amounts remain sensitive to market fluctuations.